 It's been projected that by 2021, the number of emails sent and received each day will grow to 320 billion.
 That is an almost inconceivable number of emails with the potential to drive sales for businesses.

-If you want to take advantage of eCommerce email marketing benefits, I have outlined four email marketing best practices that won't fall irrelevant any time soon.
+If you want to take advantage of eCommerce email marketing benefits, follow these email marketing best practices for 2020.

 - Use segmentation

 - A/B Test

 Reach customers at the right time in the buyer's journey by segmenting your emails.
 Without email segmentation, you're wasting your time because customers are receiving irrelevant content.
 One of the easiest email marketing mistakes to make is to bombard customers with emails during the wrong time in the buyer's journey.